synesthesiam/rhasspy/docs/training.md

 # Training

 Rhasspy is designed to recognize only the specific set of voice commands that [you provide](#sentencesini).
-These commands are categorized by **intent**, and may contain variable **slots**, such as the color of a light.
+These commands are categorized by **intent**, and may contain variable **slots** or **entities**, such as the color and name of a light.

 During the training process, Rhasspy simulataneously trains *both* a speech and intent recognizer.
+The speech recognizer converts voice commands to text, and the intent recognizer converts text to JSON events.
 Combined, they enable a low power, offline system like a Raspberry Pi to understand and respond to your voice commands.

 ## How It Works